primi9/Active-Speaker-Detection/README.md

 1) training with model2
 2) using more data
-3) try to utilize the temporal context of a face track (provide a sequence of frames -> extract audio-visual features from each frame -> utilize a self-attention or RNN to predict label for each frame).
+3) try to utilize the temporal context of a face track (provide a sequence of frames -> extract audio-visual features from each frame -> use a self-attention or RNN to predict label for each frame).